-Pursuant to Article 3^{ter} of the Articles of Association, the Company's share capital can be increased by a maximum aggregate amount of kCHF 600 through the issuance of a maximum of 6'000'000 fully paid-in registered shares with a nominal value of CHF 0.10 each, by the issuance of new shares to employees of the Company and Group companies.
+Pursuant to Article 3ter of the Articles of Association, the Company's share capital can be increased by a maximum aggregate amount of CHF 600'000 through the issuance of a maximum of 6'000'000 fully paid-in registered shares with a nominal value of CHF 0.10 each, by the issuance of new shares to employees of the Company and Group companies.
 The pre-emptive rights of the shareholders are excluded.
 The shares or rights to subscribe for shares shall be issued to employees pursuant to one or more regulations to be issued by the Board of Directors or, to the extent delegated to it, the Appointments and Remuneration Committee, taking into account performance, functions, levels of responsibility and profitability criteria.
-The Board of Directors determines the issue price.
 Shares or subscription rights may be issued to employees at a price lower than that quoted on the stock exchange.
 The new registered shares are subject to the restrictions set forth in Article 4 (Transferability of shares) of the Articles of Association.
-As of 31 December 2020, no shares were issued on the basis of Article 3^{ter} of the Articles of Association.
+As of 31 December 2021, no shares were issued on the basis of Article 3ter of the Articles of Association.